 Jessie graduated from Hamilton High after three years, and enrolled at Marquette University on an academic scholarship.
 She received a B.A. from Marquette in Spanish and Communications Studies, which she put to use as an outreach coordinator for Hispanics for School Choice – a nonprofit organization that helps low-income parents find schools for their children.

-Since 2013, Jessie has served Oak Creek, South Milwaukee and parts of Franklin in the Wisconsin State Assembly.
-She has supported record investments in education, pro-job reforms, and helped lower taxes on hard-working families by voting for the income tax cut this past session.
-She also voted to prioritize lowering the cost of higher education and increase funding for tech colleges.
+Since 2013, Jessie has served Oak Creek, South Milwaukee, and parts of Franklin in the Wisconsin State Assembly.
+She has supported record investments in education, pro-job reforms, and helped lower taxes on hard-working families by voting for $3.4 billion in tax cuts this past session.

 Jessie, her husband Aaron, and their son Noah make their home in Oak Creek.